admin-ch/PT-System-Documents/ci-cd-process.md

 Consequently we cannot directly deploy the artifacts in the public GitHub repositories to the Federal Office of Information Technology, Systems and Telecommunication (FOITT) PaaS platform but we have to pull either the code or the build artifacts and then deploy it from our internal infrastructure.

-Build Pipeline for Black Backend
+CI/CD Pipeline for Black Backend
 --------------------------------
 For the black backend we have a step build and deployment process with a pipeline on GitHub and other open build components (Travis-CI and SonarCloud) bound togteher with Github Actions.
 For security reasons - so that nobody on GitHub side can temper with the build artifacts before they are deployed to the FOITT PaaS - we clone the sourcecode from GitHub and build the artifacts again internally and also run security, regression tests and quality scans.